Program Director's Welcome

 We are housed in the Department of Data Science in the John D. Bower School of Population Health; our school also houses the Departments of Population Health Science and Preventive Medicine.
-Our founding Dean, Dr. Bettina Beech, encourages interdepartmental collaboration among all school members (faculty, staff, and students) to enhance the conduct of rigorous and well-designed studies of population health risk factors, interventions, and outcomes.
+Our dean encourages interdepartmental collaboration among all school members (faculty, staff, and students) to enhance the conduct of rigorous and well-designed studies of population health risk factors, interventions, and outcomes.
 Improving population health is a multi-faceted and complex task, requiring a cadre of diverse and dedicated experts working together; our biostatistics and data science contributions are highly valued and encouraged!

 Our Master of Science and Doctor of Philosophy programs include broad training in Biostatistics, 'Omics (Bioinformatics and Genomics), and Data Science.
 Our blended programs include sufficient statistical theory to ensure that our graduates choose the proper method to address each health-related question and understand the assumptions and limitations underlying their analysis.
 However, our programs also cover the breadth of applications included in a typical health data science program and cover the gamut of statistical (R, SAS, Stata) and computer (Python, SQL) programming languages requested by employers.

 We further embed exercises of effective communication into our program.
 Since lack of communication is a constant barrier to the translation of study findings to the broader community, students complete internships and statistical consulting sessions to tackle important health questions and communicate their findings to crucial healthcare stakeholders such as clinicians, hospital administrators, and government agencies.